What Happened in Vegas Stays with Bubba Derby

 All winter, Bubba longs for the return of baseball.
 He craves the joy of jokes in the locker room and the pride of putting on the uniform.
 He wants to make the majors, because maybe then he would feel like there was a reason why, on a night when so many lives were stolen or scarred forever, he had escaped without a scratch.

-He spends weeks of the offseason searching for the shooter's motive, scanning articles from major news outlets and then diving into the catacombs of the Internet, through unverified Facebook posts and even conspiracy theory videos on YouTube.
+He spends weeks of the offseason searching for the shooter's motive, scanning articles from major news outlets and then diving into the catacombs of the internet, through unverified Facebook posts and even conspiracy theory videos on YouTube.
 Finally, his brother-in-law tells him that he's never going to understand why and that he shouldn't give the killer any more of his attention.

 Bubba had always made friends as easily as he'd hit home runs.
 And he had a soft spot for the misfits.
 At the little league drafts, Al knew that the last kid picked would be the first kid Bubba invited on the family's next trip to Disneyland.
 But after Las Vegas, trusting strangers is no longer second nature.
 Outside of his family, Jori and Darci are the only other people he knows who have seen what he's seen, and sometimes it feels like only they can understand why part of him is still running.
 Sometimes it feels like the only way for them to move forward is to stick together again.